Lumbar Disc Protrusion

 - Incontinence (in rare emergency cases)

 Accomplishing an effective treatment while maintaining the least disruptive course of action is the fundamental idea upon which Laser Spine Institute was conceived and developed.
 With substantial effort and financial expenditure, the surgeons at Laser Spine Institute have perfected innovative, highly successful, minimally invasive procedures for the treatment of many spinal conditions.
 When conservative, non-invasive treatment has failed, more invasive treatments are required.
 In the past, “more invasive” has meant traditional open spine surgery, but that’s not the case any longer.
 It now may mean minimally invasive spine surgery.

 Consider the minimally invasive procedures performed at Laser Spine Institute.
 We offer effective procedures with shorter recovery periods and lower risk than traditional open spine surgery of all types.
-Contact us today for a complimentary review of your MRI or CT scan and to receive more information about our facility.
+Contact us today for your MRI or CT scan review and to receive more information about our facility.